23andMe/phasedibd/README.md

 ## To run a basic in-sample IBD analysis on VCF files:

-Import the module:
+First import the module:
 ```
 import phasedibd as ibd
 ```
-Create an object to hold the haplotype alignment.
-This parses the VCF file.
+Now create an object to hold the haplotype alignment.
+This object parses the VCF file;
-It expects a VCF file with a diploid GT field.
+it expects a VCF file with a diploid GT field.
 In case of haploid data, the GT field must be transformed to a pseudo-diploid field (such as 0 -> 0|0).
 Additionally, the sites in the VCF file must be sorted by physical position.
 There should be one VCF file per chromosome.
 ```
 haplotypes = ibd.VcfHaplotypeAlignment('chr22_sorted.vcf')
 ```
-Now we actually perform the IBD analysis; instantiate an object of class `TPBWTAnalysis` and call its method `compute_ibd()`.
+Next we perform the IBD analysis -- instantiate an object of class `TPBWTAnalysis` and call its method `compute_ibd()`.
-This method has many options for performing different types of analyses.
+This method has many options (described above) for performing different types of analyses.
 The default output is a pandas `DataFrame` with all the IBD segments.
 ```
 tpbwt = ibd.TPBWTAnalysis()